Programs especially for or inclusive of special needs kids

 “Social skills, pragmatic language and perspective-taking are primary challenges for persons with Asperger’s Syndrome, AdHd, NLD and High Functioning Autism.
 Our program is designed to positively impact each young person’s ability to manage everyday interactions, conversations and relationships, to understand social and contextual cues, to make sense of jokes, sarcasm and figurative language and understand others’ perspectives, beliefs, desires and preferences”. -Social Strides

 The Social Skills Development Group uses non-competitive games and cooperative activities to develop social, communication, problem solving, negotiation, emotional regulation, identification, and play skills.
 Groups are beneficial for all developmental levels.
 Classes are available for ages 4 to 18.
 Classes are grouped by age and developmental level.
 The child to staff ratio is 4:1.

 The Social Thinking Clinics, founded by Michelle Garcia Winner, are dedicated to developing and practicing innovative treatment approaches for assisting individuals with social learning disabilities, including students and adults with high-functioning autism, Asperger Syndrome, nonverbal learning disability and related diagnosed and undiagnosed social-communicative difficulties.

 The Friends Program

 The Friends Program is a therapeutic group program designed to address the developing needs of young children with Asperger’s Disorder and their families.
-Middle to High School Program is for girls who are anxious about the social world of middle school with its heightened social expectations, changing connections, and increasing educational pressures.
+The Friends Middle School Group is a therapeutic group for middle schoolers entering 6th – 8th grade.

 The Talking Playhouse